 Executive Committee members are required to own at least a minimum multiple of their annual base salary in Novartis shares or RSUs within five years of hire or promotion, as set out in the table below.
+In addition, the CEO and CFO are required to hold the equity vesting under the LTPP plan (granted since 2021) for a minimum of two years after the vesting date.
 In the event of a substantial rise or drop in the share price, the Board of Directors may, at its discretion, amend that time period accordingly.